Underrated Towns

 Winter Harbor wraps around Henry Cove before expanding further down separate peninsulas.
 Grindstone Point offers epic views of the churning waves slamming into jagged bedrock.

 While Winter Harbor is much smaller and less crowded than Bar Harbor across the narrows, a ferry can take you back and forth daily.
+Also, a trip here offers quick access to more underrated communities in Maine, like Gouldsboro and Prospect Harbor.

 Related: 17 BEST Coastal Towns in Maine to Visit